Compsodrillia nakamurai

 Compsodrillia nakamurai is a species of sea snail, a marine gastropod mollusk in the family Pseudomelatomidae, the turrids and allies.

 Description

 The length of the shell attains 14.7 mm.

 Distribution

 This marine species occurs in the East China Sea and off Japan; fossils have been found in Miocene strata of Okinawa and Pliocene strata in Japan.

+Compsodrillia was named by Woodring (1928) [Sepkoski's age data: T Mi R].
+It is extant.